Lewington-pitsos/pubroaddefects/README.md

 - [Road Damage Detection Using Deep Neural Networks with Images Captured Through a Smartphone](https://arxiv.org/abs/1801.09454): the seminal paper (in our humble opinion), achieves strong results using cellphone quality footage of road surfaces.
 - [Road Damage Detection Acquisition System based on Deep Neural Networks for Physical Asset Management](https://arxiv.org/abs/1909.08991): achieves (arguably) better results by adding more data and reducing class imbalance.
 - [Transfer Learning-based Road Damage Detection for Multiple Countries](https://arxiv.org/abs/2008.13101): begins to study the performance of classifiers trained on data from one country on data collected in another country.
-- Also watch out for any papers resulting from the [2020 Road Damage Detection Competition](https://rdd2020.sekilab.global/overview/), they're bound to be good.
+- Also watch for any papers resulting from the [2020 Road Damage Detection Competition](https://rdd2020.sekilab.global/overview/), they're bound to be good.
 ## Data Sources

 All data training is sourced from publicly available datasets.
 All credit goes to the talented researchers responsible.